Wyatt's rebellion: Religion

-Mary was known to be devoted to the Catholic faith and many feared she would restore the pope as the head of the Church of England and reverse the anti-papal religious policies put in place by her father, Henry VIII and continued under by his successor, Edward VI.
+Mary I was known to be devoted to the Roman Catholic faith, and many feared she would restore the pope as the head of the Church of England and reverse the anti-papal religious policies put in place by her father, Henry VIII, and continued under his successor, Mary's half-brother Edward VI.
 Mary had “bitterly disapproved of the changes made in the form of worship” by Henry, and “regarded the cause of the pope as her own”.
-Those fears were heightened by her pending marriage to Philip who was considered “the most powerful and the ‘most Catholic’ sovereign in Europe”.
+Mary’s convictions were so strong that when Edward’s parliament passed an Act of Uniformity that required all church services to be in English, she continued to have the traditional Latin mass celebrated in her private chapel.
+When this was expressly forbidden, Mary appealed to Charles, who “went to the extreme of threatening England with war if Mary's religion was interfered with”.

 Mary assumed the throne in July 1553 and on August 18 she issued a proclamation that was a major step toward reestablishing papal authority as it “strictly forbade Protestant preaching”.
-This not only confirmed the fears of Protestants, it raised the concern of most Catholics who were opposed to Rome and did not want “to have the pope at the head of the English church again”.
+This not only confirmed the fears of Protestants, it raised the concern of most others who were opposed to Rome and did not want to see the pope at the head of the English church again.

-Mary’s convictions were so strong that when Edward’s parliament passed an Act of Uniformity that required all church services to be in English, she continued to have the traditional mass held in her private chapel.
-When this was expressly forbidden, Mary appealed to her cousin, Charles V, king of Spain and the Holy Roman Emperor, who “went to the extreme of threatening England with war if Mary's religion was interfered with”.
+Those fears of papal restoration were heightened by Mary's pending marriage to Philip, who was considered “the most powerful and the ‘most Catholic’ sovereign in Europe”, although his father did not make him King of Spain until 1556.

 Other

 Beyond the beliefs of the leaders, the rebellion acted as a way for the lower classes to voice their frustrations.
 Specifically, yeomen, husbandmen, and urban workers were able to express social and economic frustrations through the rebellion.
-Though the unrest was not universal, it was symptomatic of a wide range of discontent among the English populace.
+Though the unrest was not universal, it was symptomatic of a wide range of discontent among the English population.

-The Rebels
+Participants

-The key insurgents were Thomas Wyatt, Sir James Croft, Sir Peter Carew, and Duke of Suffolk.
+The key insurgents were Thomas Wyatt, Sir James Croft, Sir Peter Carew, and Henry Grey, Duke of Suffolk.